 6. Naples is the birthplace of Pizza

+Many believe Naples to be the origin of modern Pizza and it's one of the interesting facts about Naples.
 Pizza is arguably the most famous Italian food in the world.
-Many believe Naples to be the origin of modern Pizza.
 Specifically, Naples is renowned for Pizza Margherita or Margherita Pizza.
 This Pizza contains toppings of Tomato, Mozzarella, and Basil, representing the Italian flag's colours.
 Many believes Antica Pizzeria da Michele to be the best restaurant in Naples for classic Margherita Pizza.

 7. Timballo is the most famous street food in Naples

 Timballo is being made famous from a street food shop called T'Imballo.
 T'Imballo has put a street food twist on Timballo - which is a Italian pasta bake.
 This interpretation of Timballo has gained popularity among the younger generation.
 For the food purists, don't worry, the base of the recipe is still based in classic Neapolitan traditions.

 8. Naples has a scientifically inexplicable blood ritual